sinclairzx81/appex/readme.md

 appex is able to derive sitemap metadata automatically from http endpoints created with typescript modules and functions.
-This metadata is useful to generate sitemap.xml files, as well as creating site navigation links automatically.
+This metadata is useful to generate sitemap.xml files, as well as helping to create site navigation links when combined a template engine.

 <a name="sitemap_generate" />
 ### generate sitemap